 But what makes a good designer?
 What traits should they have?
 Do they need to be creative?
-Do they need to have technical ability?
+Do they need to have a technical ability?

-Most successful designers would agree that to be a good designer and be successful, a designer should have a few common traits like creativity and technical ability; and a few not so common like discipline, flexibility and patience.
+Most successful designers would agree that to be a good designer and be successful, a designer should have a few common traits like creativity and technical ability; and a few not so common like discipline, flexibility, and patience.

 Graphic designers should first, and foremost, have some sort of creativity.

 The ability to take the client’s text, colors and maybe a photo or two and create a piece that not only informs but perhaps entertains or draws in an audience is crucial to being a successful designer.

 Anyone could throw these elements together.
 But a good designer knows which colors will affect the reader, how different sized elements can create a spacial plane and draw in their audience and get their attention.

 A designer should have some ability to sketch.
 Sketching out thumbnails quickly can be crucial during the brainstorming process to quickly get their ideas out of their heads and in a visible form.